Earth Remote Sensing: Types and Prospects

 Earth Remote Sensing in Ukraine

-The first experiments in Earth remote sensing from space began in the Soviet era.
-In the 1970s, a whole series of “Cosmos” satellites created by Ukrainian scientists from the Yuzhnoye Design Bureau entered Earth orbit.
-However, these devices were primarily for military purposes, so the scope of using their data in agriculture was limited to a few highly specialized experiments.
+The first experiments in remote sensing of the Earth from space began in the Soviet era.
+In the 1970s, an entire series of Kosmos satellites, created by Ukrainian scientists from Yuzhnoye Design Bureau, entered near-Earth orbit.
+However, these devices were primarily for military purposes, and therefore the scope of using their data in agriculture was limited to several highly specialized experiments.

-The idea of using Earth remote sensing data was revisited in the early 2000s when maps built using American Landsat satellites became publicly available.
-This is the longest-running and most informative ERS program, which continues to operate today and includes plans for launching new spacecraft in the future.
+The idea of using remote sensing data was revisited in the early 2000s, when maps built using American Landsat satellites became publicly available.
+This is the longest-running and most informative remote sensing program, which continues to operate today and includes plans to launch new spacecraft in the future.

-In 2004, Ukraine launched its own Sich-1M satellite, which, among other tasks, performed Earth remote sensing.
+In 2004, Ukraine launched its own Sich-1M satellite, which, among other tasks, performed remote sensing of the Earth.
 Unfortunately, it failed in 2006, although some of its data is still used in scientific and agricultural fields.

 Today, Ukrainian agriculture receives data from such groups of space satellites equipped with spectrometers, radiometers, echosounders, laser altimeters, and other research instruments: